freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-101.english.md

 <section id='description'>

-Set the `fill` attribute to the function `d => pieColors(d.data.key)`.
-This will send the key (platform) of each data point to the `pieColors` function and return the range value that key is mapped to.
+Back at the bottom, where you draw the chart.
+Set the `fill` attribute to a "`d` function" that uses your `pieColors` scale to get the color value for `d.data.key`.
+The key is the platform.
 </section>

 ## Instructions